Nazek-Altayeb/Computer-Science-Quiz/README.md

 * UX is easy to understand and use.

 ### colors
-The Granny Apple is the color used as a background for the quiz area, the rest of the page remained white
+The Granny Apple and Neutral Green are used as background colors for the quiz area and it's shadow the rest of the page remained white

 ### Typography
 Basicly, Poppins is the font used and Sans-serif is the back-up font if Poppins fails to load.

 ## Features
-### Quiz Form
+### Existing features

+*Quiz form*

-start quiz form: user will be asked to type in his/her name and a number of how many question would he/she like to take in the quiz, this form is disabled once the user click on 'start quiz' button
+start quiz form: user will be asked to type in his/her name and a number of how many question would he/she like to take in the quiz, this form is disabled once the user click on 'start quiz' button.

-### Load Data From API
+*Load Data From API*

-display question and related answers: All are load from the api: https://opentdb.com/api_config.php, the number of question is determined by the input entered in the start quiz form
+display question and related answers: All are load from the api: https://opentdb.com/api_config.php, the number of question is determined by the input entered in the start quiz form.

-### Stop Watch
+*Stop Watch*

 stop watch : a minute is given for each question to be answered, submiting answers will be disabled even if the user didn't finish.

-### Score accumulation
+*Score accumulation*

 display score : sores are displayed in two cases, after user finishes answering all given questions, or when time is over.

+### Future-planned features
+* Display the highst score for the same level of difficulty.
+* specify fixed amount of time for every question.
+* Extend the quiz form options to select the answer type (True / False) besides the multiple options that already exist.